Monk Class Features

 You gain proficiency with shields and the Insight skill.

 While you aren’t wearing armor, your AC equals 8 + your Dexterity modifier + your Wisdom modifier.
 You can still benefit from shields.
+When playing Tortle, you can add your Wisdom modifier to your Natural Armor base AC.

 You also learn to use your ki to heal others.
 As an action, you can spend 1 ki point to touch a creature and restore hit points equal to a roll of your Martial Arts die + your Wisdom modifier.
 When you use your Flurry of Blows, you can replace one of the unarmed strikes with a use of this feature without spending a ki point for the healing.